victorbenichoux/ticktock/README.md

     time.sleep(1)
 ```

+## Function decorator

-Or a decorator, to track the timing of each call to a function:
+Use the `ticktock` decorator to track the timing of each call to a function:

 ```python
 from ticktock import ticktock